openoakland/OakCrime-Decommissioned/OVERVIEW_SHOWCRIME.md

 - models.py

-Purpose: Contains the model(s) for showCrime
+Purpose: Contains the model(s) for showCrime.
+Documentation for understanding the data can be found at this link http://rikiwiki.electronicartifacts.com/opd-crime-statistics/its-showcrime

 Contains OakCrime model whose schema is defined below: